aviels/Tasker/README.md

 # Tasker

+A task runner service that expose a REST API to run various tasks.
-Tasker is a simple task management system built using Python and Redis.
+A simple task management system built using Python and Redis.
 It allows you to create tasks, manage them, and assign workers to complete them.
 This README will provide a brief overview of the project, how to use it, and how to deploy it.